Jonathan-Roach/Jonathan-Roach/README.md

 # About Me

-I'm Jonathan Roach a 2B Honours Arts and Business Student pursuing a minor in Computing at the University of Waterloo.
+Hello!
+I'm Jonathan Roach, a 2B Honours Arts and Business Student pursuing a minor in Computing at the University of Waterloo.

 ### Languages
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=flat&logo=html5&logoColor=white)